ArkCase/arkcase-ce/README.md

 Note, no matter what the user's email address is, they must login as `userid@arkcase.org` where `userid` is the user id you entered into the add-user form.
 Users are not able to login using their email address.

-# How to Create the Base CentOS Image and Install ArkCase Yourself
+# How to Create a New VM and Install ArkCase Yourself

+You can install ArkCase on CentOS 7, and on RHEL 8.
+For RHEL 8, you must have at least a developer support account with Red Hat (developer accounts are free, but you do need a developer account).

+## CentOS 7

 This image will be a plain CentOS minimal install, updated to work well with Vagrant and Ansible.